alexpdp7/xn--ix-yja.es/infrastructure/README.md

 uv run ansible-playbook -i ssh-root.yaml -i production.yaml site.yaml
 ```

+You might need to `systemctl restart apache2` for the Let's Encrypt certificate.

 ## Running Ansible

 After bootstrapping, you can run Ansible via ssh with your user and `sudo`.